General terms and conditions

 Article 8 - Exercise of the right of withdrawal by the consumer and its costs

-2. As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer returns the product or hands it over to (an authorized representative of) the entrepreneur.
+2. As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer returns the product, or hands it over to (an authorized representative of) the entrepreneur.
 This is not necessary if the entrepreneur has offered to collect the product themselves.
 The consumer has observed the return period in any case if they return the product before the reflection period has expired.

 3. The consumer returns the product with all delivered accessories, if reasonably possible in original condition and packaging, and in accordance with the reasonable and clear instructions provided by the entrepreneur.

-4. The risk and burden of proof for the correct and timely exercise of the right of withdrawal lies with the consumer.
+4. The risk and the burden of proof for the correct and timely exercise of the right of withdrawal lies with the consumer.

-a. the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal, the cost reimbursement upon withdrawal, or the model withdrawal form; or
+a. the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal, the cost reimbursement upon withdrawal, or the model withdrawal form, or;

 3. The entrepreneur uses the same payment method for the refund that the consumer used, unless the consumer agrees to a different method.
 The refund is free of charge for the consumer.